mrocklin/blog/_posts/work/2016-02-22-dask-distributed-part-3.md

-To this end we used [Starcluster](http://star.mit.edu/cluster/), a quick way to set up such a cluster on EC2 with SGE and NFS, and we downloaded data from the [European Centre for Meterology and Weather Forecasting](http://www.ecmwf.int/en/research/climate-reanalysis/era-interim)
+To this end we used [Starcluster](http://star.mit.edu/cluster/), a quick way to set up such a cluster on EC2 with SGE and NFS, and we downloaded data from the [European Centre for Meteorology and Weather Forecasting](http://www.ecmwf.int/en/research/climate-reanalysis/era-interim)

 To deploy dask's distributed scheduler with SGE we made a scheduler on the